andrew/ultimate-awesome/README.md

 - [awesome-react-native](https://github.com/huaize2020/awesome-react-native) - React Native资源大全中文版。An awesome React Native packages and resources.
 - [awesome-fastai](https://github.com/iam-Shashank/awesome-fastai) - Collection of fastai resources: blog posts, twitter threads etc.
 - [awesome-ae](https://github.com/inlife/awesome-ae) - 🎬 Unlock the Full Potential of Adobe After Effects with our Curated Collection of Resources and Tools. 📹.
-- [awesome-janelia-software](https://github.com/janeliascicomp/awesome-janelia-software) - A curated list of awesome Janelia software.
-- [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-jphp](https://github.com/jphp-group/awesome-jphp) - A curated list of amazingly awesome JPHP libraries, resources and shiny things.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.
 - [awesome-js](https://github.com/kevinbluer/awesome-js) - A growing (and far from complete) list of JavaScript resources.